KickToken [new] Price Reaches $0.0148 on Top Exchanges (KICK)

 Buying and Selling KickToken [new]

-It is usually not possible to buy alternative cryptocurrencies such as KickToken [new] directly using US dollars.
-Investors seeking to trade KickToken [new] should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as KickToken [new] directly using U.S. dollars.
+Investors seeking to acquire KickToken [new] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy KickToken [new] using one of the aforementioned exchanges.

 Receive News & Updates for KickToken [new] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KickToken [new] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.